 About me

-Ali holds PhD in Finance (CASS Business School, City University London, 2017), MRes in Finance (CASS Business School, City University London, 2013), MSc in Accounting and Finance (University of Essex), BSc (Istanbul University).
+Ali holds PhD in Finance (Bayes Business School, City St George University London), MRes in Finance (Bayes Business School), MSc in Accounting and Finance (Essex Business School), BSc (Istanbul University).

-Ali has also more then ten years of professional experience in banking sector as well as accountancy in he capacity of Senior Manager, Deputy Regional Director, and Specialist Financial Analyst; In banking sector, he is specialised in lending (corporate loans, Project Finance loans, Housing project loans, SME loans, individual loans) with a delegated lending authority; He now shares his expertise with his students with great enthusiasm; In recent years, he has been voted as best teacher(shared with a colleague) by students in the School of Finance and Accounting, and received staff appreciation awards.
+Ali has also more than ten years of professional experience in banking sector as well as accountancy in the capacity of Senior Manager and Financial Analyst; In his professional career, Ali is specialised in financial analysis & valuation and corporate & Business lending (corporate, loans, business loans, project finance, foreign finance, working capital finance, property loans) with a delegated lending authority.
+He now shares his expertise with students.

 Teaching